 The short answer is, quality.
 The longer answer is that the cheaper and more accessible options might work perfectly well for many uses, but what about the other times?
-Let’s say you spent hours of your time sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
+Let’s say you’re creating a really special costume.
+You’ve spent hours sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
 If you’ve put that much time, energy, love and, yes, money, into creating the very best costume, it’s worth considering having the wig or facial hair made to go with it.

 The right hairline.
-This tends to be the weakest link for most mass produced wigs.
+This tends to be the weakest link for most mass-produced wigs.
 You’re going to need a good hairline unless you are planning to wear heavy bangs or a hat.
-Does your character have his or her hair pulled back for their face?
+Do you want to have the wig hair pulled back from your face?
 Then you need a wig with a lace front hairline.
 And that hairline needs to match up well enough with your own hairline to cover it completely.
 This is really important if your own hair is very dark but your wig is white or light, or if your own hairline is quite a bit higher or thinner than the desired style.

 The right style.
 You’re going to need to either buy a wig that looks exactly like the hairstyle you’re going for, or you’re going to have to try and re-style it to do what you need.
 If you’re comfortable with hair and wig styling, then you’ll probably do great with a purchased piece.
 If styling isn’t in your wheelhouse, then it might be good to job that out.

 The right hair.
-This goes back to quality, and also the getting the right wig for the job.
+This goes back to quality, and also getting the right wig for the job.
 You do get what you pay for and if realism and believability are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
 That means carefully chosen, good looking, realistic, durable hair, in an appealing color or colors and the appropriate texture.
-This is really important for facial hair, historical or historical-ish characters or characters who have hair that needs to look and act like “real” hair.
+This is really important for facial hair, historical or historical-ish characters, or a wig that needs to look and act like “real” hair.

 It’s not just about using human hair, either – choosing the right hair can also mean using a quality synthetic fiber because it more accurately reflects the aesthetic of the piece, or because a wig can be created successfully from a good synthetic hair at a lower price point.
-Whenever possible, we try to present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget – some projects work well with both human or synthetic hairs, and some don’t.
+We present as many options for fiber quality and price as we can, so that our clients can pick the best option for their needs and their budget – some projects work well with both human or synthetic hairs, and some don’t.
+You can read more about the differences between synthetic and human hair for wig making here.
 Having knowledgeable artisans to cover the pros and cons of different hair fibers ensures you get the best possible result, and allows you to make an informed decision.